galaxyproject/galaxy-charts/docs/content/deploy-plugin.md

 # Building and Publishing Your Visualization

-Once your visualization is complete and ready for deployment to Galaxy, you can publish it to `npm` and submit a pull request to the Galaxy development repository.
-This pull request should include the `XML Wrapper` and, optionally, a logo file in `png` or `svg` format.
+Once your visualization is complete and ready for deployment to Galaxy, you can publish it to `npm` and [submit a pull](deploy-request) request to the Galaxy development repository.

 ## Configure the Package Name